St. John Evangelical Lutheran Church

 Electro-pneumatic action

-3 manuals, 28 stops, 26 ranks, 1,732 pipes
+3 manuals, 23 stops, 26 ranks

 The second organ for St. John's Lutheran was built in 1928 by the Skinner Organ Company of Boston.
 This organ served the church for more than 80 years.
-About 2010, the organ was acquired by St. Mark's Lutheran Church, Marion, Iowa, where it was to be restored without alterations by Jeff Weiler & Associates of Chicago. |
+In January 2011, the organ was sold to St. Mark's Lutheran Church, Marion, Iowa, where it was restored without alterations by Jeff Weiler & Associates of Chicago.
+The restored organ was dedicated on November 11, 2012. |

 |